nodadyoushutup/cloud-image-repository/README.md

 ### Simulate an Upload

 Use the `simulate_upload.sh` script to send a file to the server, simulating an upload from a GitHub Action.
+Images are uploaded with a `POST` request to the `/upload` endpoint.
 Set the `CLOUD_REPOSITORY_APIKEY` environment variable to the API key expected by the server:

 ```bash
 export CLOUD_REPOSITORY_APIKEY="$(./generate_api_key.sh)"